It’s never too early to think about ‘exit planning.’

 But be warned, all of this takes time.
 Read this guide on succession planning for more information.

-Ian Gregory agrees that you need to have a plan, and it’s important that you assign a timeline to it.
-He also said that if you’re a partnership or equal equity business, you need to ensure that all parties involved agree with the plan.
-Ian also advised to consider tax efficient management incentive schemes to help motivate management towards reaching your target value of your business.
+You need to have a plan, and it’s important that you assign a timeline to it.
+Additionally, if you’re a partnership or equal equity business, you need to ensure that all parties involved agree with the plan.
+Also, make sure to consider tax efficient management incentive schemes to help motivate management towards reaching your target value of your business.
 Private equity might also be a route to accelerate the growth of your business to allow your eventual exit.

-Here are some tips if you are selling to an external party, from Mark.
+Here are some tips if you are selling to an external party.
 It is really important that you understand their motivations for buying your business, therefore whilst they will do due diligence on your business, it’s equally important that you perform due diligence on them.

 Find out why they want to buy the business, what do they know about the industry, have they bought any other businesses previously, what are the strengths and weaknesses of their existing business, are they going to run the business or re-sell it, what is the plan for the existing team members, how will it be financed?